Keloid scars: Diagnosis and treatment

 Daggett A, Congcharoen J, et al. “Top 10 things you need to know about keloids and their treatment.”
 J Miss State Med Assoc.
 2016;57(4):108-11.

-Kelly AP.
-“Keloids” In Kelly AP, Taylor SC, et al. Dermatology for Skin of Color.
-The McGraw Hill Companies, China, 2009.
-178-94.
+Kelly AP, Bayat A. “Keloids” In: Kelly AP, Taylor SC, et al. Dermatology for Skin of Color.
+The McGraw Hill Companies, United States of America, 2016.208-222.

 London, S. “Management of keloids draws on clinical wisdom.”
 Dermatology News (Digital Network).
-2013 Nov 1 2013.
+2013 Nov 1, 2013.
 Last accessed September 30, 2016.

 Son D and Harijan A. “Overview of surgical scar prevention and management.”
 J Korean Med Sci.
 2014;29(6):751-7.

 Vannala V, Mahabob N, et al. “A case of keloid.”
 J Pharm Bioallied Sci.
 2021 Jun;13(Suppl 1):S871-S874.